Skip to Content

 • The celebration known as Diwali Day

-• Are low hazard and designed for recreational use
+• are low hazard and designed for recreational use; and,

-• They include items like showers, fountains, golden rain, lawn lights, pinwheels, and roman candles
+• include items like showers, fountains, golden rain, lawn lights, pinwheels, and roman candle.

 • On any day other than the days stated above